seanmikhaels/RPI-MoviePoster-MiniDLNA/README.md

 The log does not provide the current host.
 If another movie is played on a different device for instance if you have multiple  DLNA clients , the script will overwrite what’s on the screen.
 It is intended for 1:1 sever to movie playing.

-Hardware requirements
+## Hardware requirements

-Raspberry pi (Peferrably Rpi Zero W)
+- Raspberry pi (Peferrably Rpi Zero W)
-Dietpi or raspbian light
+- Dietpi or raspbian light
-Hdmi display
+- Hdmi display

-Required Linux software
+## Required Linux software

- fbi
+ - fbi
- Python3
+ - Python3
- Python pip
+ - Python pip
- SSHFS
+ - SSHFS

-Required python libraries
+## Required python libraries

-Pip install
+- Pip install

-Parse-torrent-title
+- Parse-torrent-title
-IMDbpy
+- IMDbpy
-Cinemongoer
+- Cinemongoer

-Instructions
+## Instructions

-SSH to server running minidlna
+1. SSH to server running minidlna
-Modify the minidlna log level to “info”
+2. Modify the minidlna log level to “info”
-Restart mini dlna services
+3. Restart mini dlna services
-Verify log directory location typically /var/log/minidlna
+4. Verify log directory location typically /var/log/minidlna

-Log into rpi client ( movie poster device )
+5. Log into rpi client ( movie poster device )

-Create directory mount on client device pointing
-Example: sshfs username@dlna-server:/var/log/minidlna/ /mnt/remote-minidlna/
+6. Create directory mount on client device pointing Example: sshfs username@dlna-server:/var/log/minidlna/ /mnt/remote-minidlna/

-Update the script to include
+7. Update the script to include the Path

-Run python3 movie-poster.
+8. Run python3 movie-poster.

-Features to be implemented
+## Features to be implemented

-More accurate parse algorithm
+- More accurate parse algorithm
-Easy Install / Pre-req script
+- Easy Install / Pre-req script
-Better error handling when no movie is found
+- Better error handling when no movie is found
-Index selection via GPIO button
+- Index selection via GPIO
-Movie timeout
+- Movie timeout

 ![My Image](IMG_5004.jpeg)